X68K-us/x68k-us.github.io/docs.md

 games
 ```

-If asked, use the "Merge" option to merge the directories.
+If asked, use the "Merge" option to merge the folders.

 ### Launching a Game